Dan Vs.: Broadcast and home media

 Dan Vs. premiered on The Hub on January 1, 2011 with the final episode aired on March 9, 2013.
 After the series ended, reruns continued to air on the channel until October 3, 2014.

 In March 2012, Starz and Anchor Bay Entertainment licensed the home video rights to the series in the United States and Canada.
 The entire first season was released on DVD on July 17, 2012.
 This is a 3-disc set, which contains all 22 episodes of the first season and includes an animatic of the episode "Burgerphile".

-As of 2025, all 53 episodes of Dan Vs. are available for free on Tubi and The Roku Channel in the United States, as well as Crave via its Starz subscription in Canada.
+As of 2025, all 53 episodes of Dan Vs. are available for free on YouTube, Tubi, and The Roku Channel in the United States, as well as Crave via its Starz subscription in Canada.
 The series was added to Amazon Prime Video in December 2020 and has been on and off the platform since.
 In Australia, it is available on Network 10's streaming service 10 Play.